Deeraj7/dice-job-automation/README.md

    ```

 3. **Configure Credentials**
-   Create a `config.py` file with your Dice.com credentials:
+   Create a `config.py` file with your Dice.com credentials, search settings, and resume path:
    ```python
    CREDENTIALS = {
        "username": "your_email@example.com",